Facebook ads research can be highly time-consuming. Sometimes, it also seems tiresome and unnecessary.

 Facebook Audience Insights is a tool by Facebook, designed to help advertisers learn more about their target audiences, including information about geography, demographics, purchase behavior, etc.

 The Audience Insights tool allows you to learn new details about your audience during your Facebook ads research, including:

 - Location and language

 The Audience Insights tool is accessible from the Facebook Ads Manager.
 Simply select “Insights” from the main menu.

 From there, check out your Audience Insights.
 You can see insights from just your Facebook Page, your ads, or both combined.

 While it’s nice to know what your competition’s up to, it’s your own Facebook campaign history that shows which ads have been efficient in the past.

-As you log in to your Facebook Ads Manager account, you’ll be able to analyze which images, copy and other ad elements resonate most with your Facebook audience.
+Analyze which images, copy, and other ad elements resonated most with your Facebook audience.